envision-projects/envision-projects.github.io/content/embedded/led-audio-sound-level-display-vu-meter-analyzer.md

 ![](/images/esp32-s3-mini-footprint.jpg "ESP32 S3 Mini Footprint")

 Once you have symbols and footprints for all your components, including the ESP32, you should begin your schematic layout.
 Feel free to use mine as reference but by no means does it have to look the same.
-Make sure your LEDs are connected properly as well as your switches and voltage regular.
+Make sure your LEDs are connected properly as well as your switches and voltage regulator.
 Below is my schematic for reference.
 (Insert image below).

 ![](/images/vu-meter-pcb-schematic.jpg "ESS32 S3 Mini Schematic")